 Other important sites to visit in Lhasa are:

-Map showing the Silk Road of China to the west
+The Silk Road from China to the West

 Silk Road in China